Correspondence with Norwegian Authorities

 For several years, Norwegian parents have been persecuted outside the perimeters of the rule of law.
 The Norwegian state unjustly targets their kids and this correspondence explains why we ask employees to resist the status quo.

 For more than a decade, the Norwegian police have been instrumental in violating human rights.
-They have long ignored our call for responsible policing and in this correspondence we ask some questions that must be answered, should they care about the rule of law.
+They have long ignored our call for responsible policing and in this correspondence we ask some questions that must be answered.

 Office of the Director of Public Prosecutions